tommitytom/RetroPlug/README.md

 ## Multiple Instances
 You can load multiple instances of the emulator in a single window, and link them with virtual link cables.
 The goal of this feature is to offer a streamlined way of working with multiple instances of LSDj.
 You can create an additional emulator instance using the `Project -> Add Instance` submenu.
 Choose one of the following options:
 - **Load ROM...** - Loads a ROM from disk in to the new instance.
-- **Same ROM** - Loads the ROM of the currently active instance in to the new instance.
-The created instance will load the .sav file accompanying the ROM.
 - **Duplicate** - Creates an exact copy of the currently active instance by coying its state.

 Additional information:
 - You can create up to 4 instances.
 - Instances are linked when the `Game Link` option is enabled.
 This has to be done on every instance that is to be linked.
-- You can move between instances with the `Tab` key.
+- Using the default keyboard layout, you can move between instances with the `Tab` key.

 ### Audio Routing
 By default, the output of all instances will be summed together in to a single stereo output.
 The `Project -> Audio Routing` menu contains additional options for audio routing: